 - Nice, user-friendly user interface

-- Fees are unreasonably high for smaller accounts
+- Fees are a high percent of smaller accounts

 - No joint accounts